matthewbrandt/data-library/components/selection_control/selection_control.md

 ## Switch Select
 When the switch is moved in either direction.

+*N.B.
+The switch can also be represented by a pair of radio buttons!*

 ## Slider Adjust
 When the slider is moved in either direction.